-Many of us have had a difficult relationship with our “last 10 pounds” — they often seem like an elusive mirage.
-The mind wants to shed just a bit more weight before we can rest in our bodies…
+Many of us have had a difficult relationship with the “last 10 pounds” — they often seem like an elusive mirage.
+The mind wants to shed just a bit more weight before we can rest in our bodies!

 It’s the part of me that wants to be perfect in every area of my life, because the belief system of that part of me is that unless I’m perfect, I’m not loveable.
-That part of me, when it speaks, can feel anxious about, ‘I’ve got to get all my you-know-what together and get it together perfectly so that I can feel loveable and okay.’
+That part of me, when it speaks, can feel anxious about, ‘I’ve got to get it together perfectly so that I can feel loveable and okay.’

 When that part of me is driving the show, I get very tight and tense, and very hard on myself; I don’t look at myself with soft eyes.
 When I make a mistake, it can feel like the end of the world.
 Fortunately, that might be a part that you have inside you too; we have other parts, and those are the parts that I would encourage you to honor and listen to when you notice that you’re fixating on getting to that place of perfection.

 Again, that question that’s framing this call is: What am I needing?
 Underneath that desire to lose 10 pounds, what are you really wanting?
 Self-acceptance?
 To know that you’re enough?
 Unconditional love?
 Freedom?

 I know for a lot of us, we hold these beliefs in our head that until our body looks a certain way, we can’t enjoy pleasure; we can’t go swimming, we can’t go dancing, we can’t buy the clothes we want, we can’t enjoy sex with our beloved, whatever it is with the body.
 It’s like we put on ‘if/then’; ‘When I lose weight, I will . . .’